 This is a great accessory if real tattoos just are not your thing.
 It really is hard to tell that these are fake when they are worn properly.
 The entire sleeve is purchased and then pulled onto your arms.
 This is an easy application no stencils or mess.

-These tattoo sleeves were featured on an episode of "Big Bang Theory". when they guys go out dressed up Goth with tattoos and I was quite surprised at how real it looked.
-The tattoos looked genuine but they were actually tattoo sleeves.
-This is a great way to sport the look with out the permanency.
+These tattoo sleeves were featured on an episode of "Big Bang Theory". when the guys go out dressed up in Goth style.
+I was quite surprised at how real their tattoos looked but they were actually tattoo sleeves.
+This is a great way to sport the look with out the permanency!